jonhilgart22/Galvanize-NLP/week_2/2_2_edit_distance/pairs_2_2.md

-Vijeth and Jonathan
+Joseph and Dasha
-Anthony and Viviane
+Yun and Chau

-Prashil and Camille
+Jon and Justin
-Bahman and Daniel
+Daniel and Anthony

-Carles and Justin
+Srinivasa and Aubrey
-Joseph and Victor
+Prashil and Vijeth

-Pranava and Jon
+Mike and Christiaan
-Srinivasa and Jaime
+Jaime and Tracy

-Jeremy and Dasha
+Luke and Chip
-Chip and Tracy
+Jeremy and Bahman

-Christiaan and Chau
+Pranava and Carles
-Aubrey and Yun
+Camille and Victor
-Luke and Mike
+ with Jonathan